bishopdynamics/cuestack/CueStack/README-VoicemeeterAgent.md

 You can send messages that will use the `apply` method as documented [here](https://github.com/chvolkmann/voicemeeter-remote-python).
 You may notice that API supports other methods, but we have chosen to only use `apply` as it covers everything in one call.

+VoicemeeterAgent only works on Windows, same for Voicemeeter itself.

 ## Flags
 * `-c` - set the config file location, default is `config-voicemeeteragent.json`
 * `-m` - set the runmode, which changes how much info is printed, options are `dev` and `prod` (default)